 In addition to our full-time programs, Drexel provides a number of flexible options for students looking to complete their bachelor's degrees.

 - Part-Time Undergraduate Programs – Many of Drexel's undergraduate programs are available part-time.
 Some part-time programs require limited daytime coursework, but many can be completed entirely through evening coursework.
-Our Saturday Scholars® degree completion program can be completed entirely on Saturdays.
+Our Behavioral Health Counseling Saturday Scholars® degree completion program can be completed entirely on Saturdays.

 - Drexel University Online – Drexel programs available from anywhere with an Internet connection.

-- Continuing and Professional Education Programs – For personal or professional development, you can register for non-credit courses.
+- Continuing and Professional Education Programs – For professional development, you can register for non-credit courses.

 Transfer students at Drexel are eligible for a variety of financial aid options, including merit-based scholarships, loans, and grants.
 For more information, please see our Financing Options page.

-Commuter and Transfer Student Engagement (CTSE) provides support and services to help commuter and transfer students feel more connected to Drexel.
+Commuter and Off-Campus Communities Office (COCO) provides support and services to help commuter and transfer students feel more connected to Drexel.